What vanilla variety are you producing?

 How is vanilla made?

 A vanilla plant is an orchid that grows around a support tree either on its own in the wild or in a plantation.
 Vanilla flowers are then expected to blossom after a period of 9-14 months of cultivation and regular maintenance.
 Once the flowers open, they are known to last for a minimum of one day where growers are required to pollinate the flowers on a daily basis.
 Pollination is normally done in the morning before the flowers closes and falls off the vanilla plants.
-The outcome of one successful pollination results into one bean, hence the natural formula of “one flower forms one vanilla bean”.
+The outcome of one successful pollination results into one bean, hence the iconic vanilla formula of “one flower forms one vanilla bean”.

 How are the flowers pollinated?